carbon-design-system/carbon/docs/guides/endgame.md

    ```

 2. Run `./packages/cli/bin/carbon-cli.js release patch` **_Note: Currently, the
-   cli command isn't working, see Manual Instructions for the patch release
+   CLI command isn't working.
+See the manual instructions for the patch release.
    process_**

    - You will see the terminal do a few things: get the latest tag, find the